Skip to content

 def str = "Hello, Groovy!"

-println str.replace("Groovy", "Java") // Output Hello, Java!
+println str.replace("Groovy", "Java") // Outputs Hello, Java!

 String Splitting